 Being a gamer means long, frequent connections to game servers.
 Hackers and snoops of all sorts know this, making gamers a particularly good target for their attacks.

-Because a VPN shifts your IP address, and also encrypts the connection between your device and the VPN server, using a VPN makes gaming much safer from this kind of problem.
+Because a VPN shifts your IP address, and also encrypts the connection between your device and the VPN server, doing so makes gaming much safer from this kind of problem.

 6. Your ISP might be throttling your connection